aidinattar/PMOD-FIR-filter-VHDL/README.md

     - The folder final_project.srcs contains the final files ready to be used in the computer connected to the FPGA.

     - The Jupyter Notebook contains all python code used for calibration and data analysis

+    - The file Group5_MAPD_Project_Report.pdf is the final report

 ## Abstract

 The goal of this lab project is the implementation of a simple FIR-filter on a FPGA and its employment in an audio system obtained using a PMOD I2S2.
-Our task is to write down the VHDL source code that will be synthetized and implemented in the hardware.\\
+Our task is to write down the VHDL source code that will be synthetized and implemented in the hardware.

 The top entity implemented is shown in Fig. \ref{fig:top_scheme}.
 The filter block communicates with both the PC and the PMOD.
 Input data, digitized by the PMOD, are retrieved through a I2S receiver, filtered, and then sent back through a I2S transmitter; filtered data are also sent through a UART transmitter to the PC.

 <p align="center">